facebookarchive/cargo-guppy/tools/determinator/README.md

 If any of these simulated builds indicates that a workspace package has had any dependency changes through:
-* a file change, or
+* a file change in another workspace dependency, or
-* a third-party dependency change (version or feature set change)
+* a third-party dependency change (the source, version or feature set changed)

 then it is marked changed.